 KBCC Caretaker/Outreach Coordinator Iwi Joaquin coordinates the student groups and inspires youth to connect with their environment by facilitating service learning activities, which connect science with culture.
 Iwi has ancestral connections to these lands and shares traditional stories about the history of the place and its people and fosters a responsibility to family, community and homeland.

 The Division of Forestry & Wildlife Forest Stewardship Committee approved the Forest Stewardship Plan, which describes procedures to restore four acres per year over 10 years.
 Since January 2015, 9.8 acres have been cleared and 1,334 volunteers have outplanted 6,541 seedlings, including Acacia koa, Māmane, Maile, ‘Ōhi‘a, Pa‘iniu, Ōhelo, Kawa‘u, Kōlea, Ōlapa, ‘Ohāwai, ‘Uki’uki, Popolo ku mai, and Pilo.

-HFI received an Atherton Family Foundation grant and a second grant award from American Forest Global Releaf for 2017.
+HFI received Atherton Family Foundation and Cooke Foundation, Limited grants for 2017.

 The land is owned by Kamehameha Schools and leased to KBCC, which is part of the Hawaii Endangered Bird Conservation Program, a partnership between the San Diego Zoo Global Institute for Conservation Research, U.S. Fish and Wildlife Service, and State of Hawaii Division of Forestry and Wildlife.

 The objectives of the KBCC Discovery Forest are to:

 - Restore an endemic forest canopy with Acacia koa and ‘Ōhi’a Lehua as the pioneer species;

 - Restore an endemic forest understory with fruiting trees and shrubs;

 - Improve habitat quality for endemic wild birds;